Current Mathematica projects in the Toolkit include:

 - qnm: Python implementation of Cook-Zalutskiy spectral approach to computing Kerr QNM frequencies.
 Spherical-spheroidal decomposition coefficients are computed for free with frequencies and separation constants.
 Includes a precomputed cache of low-lying multipoles and overtones.

 A range of further tools are being developed and will be added as the project expands.
 There is also a repository of results associated with the Toolkit.
-Current publicly available results include:
+Large datasets can be found in our BHPToolkit Zenodo community.
+Smaller datasets and packages for manipulating the data include:

 - RegularizationParameters: Regularization parameters to compute the regular field at the particle.